Pseudo Planche Push-up

 Pseudo Planche Push-up Instructions

-- Shift your weight forward so that your shoulders are positioned over your hands.
+2. Lean your body forward so your shoulders are in front of your hands.

 Pseudo Planche Push-up Form & Visual